 It was perhaps inevitable that Danielle would end up playing rugby.
-After all, she is the daughter of Jim Waterman who played in more than 400 games for Bath Rugby.
-She has recently returned to the West Country for rugby having moved from Premiership Champions, Worcester to Bristol.
-“My dad started me off at Minehead when I was four and he’s still there for me, not only to work on my skills but to be my biggest critic,” she once stated.
-“He has been my coach and mentor throughout my whole playing career.”
-Her dream is to one day play in the same side as her dad and her two brothers, Sam and Joe who have both played county rugby at age group and senior levels.
-“Maybe we could sort out a tournament like they do with vets and I could wear the golden shorts.”
+After all, she is the daughter of Jim Waterman, who played more than 400 games for Bath Rugby.
+She recalls: “My dad started me off at Minehead when I was four and he’s still there for me, not only to work on my skills but to be my biggest critic.
+He has been my coach and mentor throughout my whole playing career.”
+Her dream is to one day play in the same side as her dad and her two brothers, Sam and Joe, who have both played county rugby at age group and senior levels.

 Danielle is one of the most experienced players when it comes to World Cups, having played big parts in the 2006 tournament where she featured against South Africa and France in the pool stages and started in the final against New Zealand.
 In 2010 she played in every game and was one of three nominees for player of the tournament.

 She is known as Nolli.
 She told us why.
 “My brother Joe called me Danni Ollie and my dad shortened it to Nolli.
 I also didn’t think I was girlie enough to be called Danielle.
 No one ever uses it,” she says.